 On the opposite side of Palm Desert, another grouping of churches would come to be developed on Highway 74 in the later 1960s.
 The first of these was St. Margaret's Episcopal Church, completed in 1965 by local architect Robert Ricciardi.
 The Mid-Century Modern design called for a long horizontal structure constructed of brick, on top of which rested a pitched roof with a simple fold that cantilevered over the front elevation.
 It was also during this period, beginning in 1963, that the Palm Desert Community Church began planning (via a committee with President Dwight Eisenhower as its honorary chair) for a much larger church on an adjacent parcel, which would not be built for a few years.
 Further removed from central Palm Desert, St. John's American Lutheran Church was another church dating to this period of civic growth.
-Located on Washington Avenue, the easternmost border of Palm Desert, it was built next to Palm City (Palm Desert Country Club) after the group had met for several years prior in the Palm Desert Country Club clubhouse.
-The Los Angeles-based firm Maul and Pulver designed the Mid-Century Modern church, which opened in 1964.
-228
+Located on Washington Avenue, the easternmost border of Palm Desert, it was built next to Palm City (Palm Desert Country Club) after the group had met for several years prior in the Palm Desert Country Modern church, which opened in 1964.232